 Step 2.
 Next, cut a red felt triangle for the hat.
 The bottom part should be wide enough to go around the wooden bead and have a little overlap.
 Fold in half and close with a blanket stitch in contrasting white thread.

 Step 3.
 Cut two little red felt mittens.

 Step 5.
-Cut a strip of pink faux fur, about 0.5 inch wide.
+Cut a strip of pink faux fur, about 0.5 inches wide.
 Make it long enough to go over the bead.

 Step 6.
 Now on to the fun part of putting it all together.
 Start by carefully hot gluing the faux fur on to the wood bead right above the drawn face.
 Next, glue on the hat on the edge of the fur and onto the back of the bead.
 Take your elf’s head and hot glue it on the top of the pine cone.
 Finish by gluing the mittens to the side of the pine cone.

 Step 7.
 If you are lucky to have a pine cone with a flat bottom, no worries.
 But most pine cones are not completely flat.
 You want your elf to stand up, not to fall down.
 Nobody wants to see fallen elves.
 A little bit of sticky tack on the bottom will do wonders.

 All done!
 Make one adorable pine cone elf, or make a bunch of them and have a Christmas elf holiday party!
 And if you want to go all out, make a few pasta Christmas trees to complete the stage.